banhmysuawx/banhmysuawx/README.md

 # 💫 About Me:
 # Dinh Truong Quang

-Hello! 👋 I'm Quang Dinh, a dedicated Python Developer with over two years of experience in web systems development.
+Hello! 👋 I'm Quang Dinh, a dedicated Python Developer with over 3️⃣ years of experience in web systems development.

 - 💻 Passionate about Python, Django, and crafting efficient, scalable applications.
 - 🌐 Skilled in web development, data science, and machine learning.